nextflow-io/training/docs/basic_training/processes.md

 !!! warning

     Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using the `\` character.
+When you use a `\`, the working directory you see is the temporary directory that Nextflow creates for that specific process.
+However, when you don't use a `\`, the directory you see is the location from which the script was executed.

 ```groovy linenums="1"
 process FOO {